National Salvage Yards Directory

 The first level of salvage where the car may be repairable is Category C. There is still extensive damage at this level, but it can be fixed.
 Category C salvage vehicles are still usually a money loser unless you can do significant parts of the work yourself.
 You may get halfway through the repair job and realize that you are better off just salvaging the vehicle for parts.
 Category D means that the vehicle is repairable and that the repair costs will be less than the sale value, ensuring you make a profit on the transaction.
 Category X vehicles are basically undamaged and have simply been stolen or unclassified as salvage as the result of being involved in an accident.

-Juliano's Auto Parts Inc in Sodus, NY
+Dillon Auto Parts Inc in Garden City, ID

 From Our Blog: